-Gilad Edelman is an editor at the Washington Monthly, which he joined in 2016.
+Gilad Edelman, a Washington Monthly contributing editor, is a politics writer for WIRED.
+He was formerly executive editor of the Monthly.
 His writing has also appeared in the New Yorker, Slate, and the Washington Post.
 Gilad has a degree from Yale Law School but is not a lawyer and can’t give you legal advice.
 Before journalism and the law, he had a brief career as a jazz saxophonist.

 Which selective schools give high-achieving, non-wealthy students a break—and which break their bank accounts?

 A simple plan to deliver free college and a federal jobs program while restoring faith in American government.